-1.5.4 Rationale for Choice of Management Targets
+1.5.5 Rationale for Choice of Management Targets

-Environmental criteria have been developed based upon baseline surveys which have been undertaken between 2012 and 2015 as well as current scientific knowledge available in relation to the Greater Bilby and the impacts which may affect local populations and their habitat.

-These studies identified a number of environmental parameters which are important to the conservation of the species within the Dampier Peninsula.
+Environmental criteria have been developed based upon baseline surveys undertaken between 2012 and 2015 as well as current scientific knowledge available.
+These studies identified a number of environmental parameters which are important to the conservation of terrestrial fauna species within the Dampier Peninsula, in particular the Greater Bilby.